pact2024/pact2024.github.io/_includes/call_for_papers.md

 Authors must identify any conflicts-of-interest with PC members and external members of the community.
 We ask **all** authors of a submitted paper to register their conflicts at the submission site.
 If a paper is found to have an undeclared conflict that causes a problem OR if a paper is found to declare false conflicts in order to abuse or game the review system, the paper may be rejected.
 Conflicts of interests are defined according to ACM’s [conflict of interest policy](https://www.acm.org/publications/policies/conflict-of-interest).

 ## Artifact evaluation

-Authors of accepted PACT 2023 papers are encouraged to formally submit their supporting materials for Artifact Evaluation.
+Authors of accepted PACT 2024 papers are encouraged to formally submit their supporting materials for Artifact Evaluation.
 The Artifact Evaluation process is run by a separate committee whose task is to assess the availability, functionality, and reproducibility of the work and experimental results described in the paper.
 Submission is voluntary.
 We strongly encourage authors to consider submitting artifacts for their work, including simulators for new architectural designs and extensions.

 We encourage authors to prepare their artifacts for submission and make them more portable, reusable and customizable using open-source frameworks including [Docker](https://www.docker.com/), [OCCAM](https://occam.cs.pitt.edu/), [reprozip](https://www.reprozip.org/), [CodeOcean](https://codeocean.com/) and [CK](https://cknowledge.io/docs/).

 Papers that successfully go through the Artifact Evaluation process will receive a seal of approval printed on the papers themselves.
 Authors of such papers will have an option to include their Artifact Appendix to the final paper (up to 2 pages).
 Authors are also encouraged to make their artifacts publicly available.

 ## Key dates

-* Abstract submission deadline: Mar 25, 2023
+* Abstract submission deadline: Mar 22, 2024
-* Paper submission deadline: ~~Apr 1,   2023~~ **Extended to April 15, 2023**
+* Paper submission deadline: Mar 27, 2024
-* Round 1 rebuttal period:   ~~Jun 6-9, 2023~~ Jun 12-15, 2023
-* Round 2 rebuttal period:   ~~Jul 5-7, 2023~~ Jul 10-13, 2023
+* Rebuttal  period:: Jun 3-9, 2024
-* Author notification:       Aug 1,   2023
+* Author notification: Jul 1, 2024
-* Artifact submission:       ~~Aug 4,   2023~~ Aug 18,   2023
+* Artifact submission: Jul 8, 2024
-* Camera ready papers:       ~~Sep 1,   2023~~ Sep 15,   2023
+* Camera ready papers: Aug 10, 2024

 All deadlines are firm at midnight anywhere on earth (AoE).